Non-woven wallpapers are paste the wall application. The following instructions should be supplied with your product to your client:

 Grasscloth Hanging Instructions

-GRASSCLOTH, NATURAL TEXTURE WALLCOVERING: Apply an even coat of paste to the back of the paper ensuring the edges are well covered.
-Fold the pasted paper ends to the centre (booking), and allow to soak for about 4 minutes for the paper to become supple.
+GRASSCLOTH, NATURAL TEXTURE WALLCOVERING: This is a paste the wall, non-woven backed product.
+The decorator should paste the wall and not the back of the wallcovering as above.
+Dampen the back of the wallcovering with clean water using a sponge or water sprayer.
+Fold the paper ends to the centre (booking), and allow to soak for about 4 minutes for the paper to become supple.
 DO NOT OVER SOAK.
-Do not paste more than one length at a time.
+Do not work more than one length at a time.
 Use a plumb line when hanging the first length and smooth the paper to the wall using a paperhangers brush from the centre of the length to the edge to expel air bubbles.
+Do not allow paste onto the surface.
 After hanging 3 or 4 lengths, inspect the result to ensure no shading or other faults are present.
 NO claims will be accepted for more than one roll and any claim is strictly limited to the replacement of faulty wallpaper.
 If sufficient paste has been applied to the edges there should be no need to use a seam roller to smooth down edges – if this is necessary, only a felt roller should be used.
 Trim excess top and bottom with a metal edge and sharp blade.
 Use a new blade for each cut.
 Good ventilation and an even temperature will assist in the even drying of wallpaper.

 Caring for your wallpaper